Submitted papers will be blindly peer reviewed by members of the Program Committee

 ICOST has a specific theme each year.
-The theme for ICOST 2022 edition is "Participative Urban Health and Healthy Ageing in the Age of AI."
-ICOST 2022 is especially interested in receiving submissions, focused on technologies, humanities and social sciences, clinical, and public health for an Enhanced Wellbeing and Health for all nations.
+The theme for ICOST 2023 edition is "Digital Health Transformation and Smart Ageing in place with & to disability."
+ICOST 2023 is especially interested in receiving submissions, focused on technologies, humanities and social sciences, clinical, and public health for an Enhanced Wellbeing and Health for all nations.

 ICOST 2023 topics include, but are not limited to: